 The Latino/a and Latin American Studies Major requires forty units/ten courses in addition to its language requirement of Spanish 202 OR Spanish 211.
 Students are strongly encouraged to take a one unit-course in U.S. Latino or Latin American Performance Art (Music or Dance) before they graduate.
 Requirements are:

-- Two Latino Studies courses from the following offerings: ECLS 352 (Chicano Literature), ECLS 365 (U.S. Latino Literature); Education 213 (Chicano Education); Econ 324 (Economics of Immigration); History 359 (Mexico-U.S. Borderlands); Music 385 (Performance and Politics of the U.S. Mexico border); Psych 385 (Chicanas and Chicanos); SOC 420 (Immigration); Spanish 383 (Chicano Literature).
+- ENGL 365 (U.S. Latino Literature); HIST 359 (Mexico-U.S. Borderlands); MUSC 385 (Performance and Politics of the U.S. Mexico border); PSYC 385 (Chicanas and Chicanos in Contemporary U.S. Society); SOC 420 (Immigration); SPAN 383 (Chicano Literature).

-- The Latino/a and Latin American Studies Senior Seminar.
+- LLAS 490 Senior Seminar in LLAS.
 Declared majors propose the topic of their senior thesis by the end of Spring Junior year.

 Current requirements for the Latino/a and Latin American Studies Minor: SPAN 202 or 211 remains mandatory; so, too, are LLAS 101, two Latino Studies courses and two Latin American Studies courses, of which one should be at the 300 level.
 Only ONE history/politics course from History 150; History 151; Politics 210 will be required of minors.